appleifreak/node-doctor/README.md

 	console.log(file + " changed...");
 });

-// Copy the folder "src" to the directory. d.load("src", function(err) {
+// Copy the folder "src" in the CWD (ie where ever the script is being run) to the `Doctor` directory. d.load("src", function(err) {
 	if (err) console.log(err.stack);
 	else console.log("Done!");
 });

-// Move the file "a.txt" to "../a-old.txt".
-CWD for this method is the `Doctor` object's location. d.move("a.txt", "../a-old.txt", function(err) {
+// Move the file "a.txt" in the `Doctor` directory to "../a-old.txt".
+CWD for the second argument is the `Doctor` directory. d.move("a.txt", "../a-old.txt", function(err) {
 	if (err) console.log(err.stack);
 	else console.log("Done!");